huifenqi/arch/decisions/0004-replace-centos-with-ubuntu.md

-# 4. replace centos with ubuntu
+# 4. Replace CentOS with ubuntu

 Date: 30/03/2017